Voices of Leadership - Stage Series

 February 27, 2014 featuring Peggy Eskenasi, Senior Executive Vice President, Kohl's Department Stores

 Peggy Eskenasi, Senior Executive Vice President of Product Development, is responsible for oversight of all product development, including product management, product services, private and exclusive brands and the New York Design Office.
 Eskenasi joined the company in 2004 as Executive Vice President of Product Development.

 Prior to joining Kohl's, Eskenasi was the President of private brands at Saks Incorporated.
 She previously held various leadership positions at Frederick Atkins, Inc., including Senior Vice President, General Merchandise Manager of accessories, cosmetics, footwear, children's and intimate apparel.

 Eskenasi is a native of New York, and graduated from the State University of New York, Buffalo.

 March 25, 2014 featuring Veronika Scott, founder & CEO, The Empowerment Plan

 Founder of 'The Empowerment Plan', Veronika has built an organization that began around a single idea: to design a coat specifically for the homeless.
 The coat is self-heated, waterproof, and transforms into a sleeping bag at night.
 That idea has now transformed into a system of empowerment in which homeless women are paid to learn how to produce coats for people living on the streets, giving them an opportunity to earn money, find a place to live, and gain back their independence for themselves and their families.
 Veronika is the youngest recipient of the John F. Kennedy New Frontier Award from the JFK Library Foundation and Harvard University.
-She also has received an IDEA Gold Award from the Industrial Design Society of America and is one of Crain’s Top Twenty in their Twenties.
+She has also received an IDEA Gold Award from the Industrial Design Society of America and is one of Crain's Top Twenty in their Twenties.